FlareP1/libartemis/README.md

 # libartemis
 ------------
 This is a library for connection to a Artemis USB 1 series camera.
 Its has been build from code shared in wxAstroCapture.
 The unessesary functions have been removed to try and create a 3rd party driver that will be shared with the INDI project.
-It has been developed for a RaspberryPi.
+It has been developed for a Raspberry Pi 4.
 This code was built using Visual Studio Code, with the CMake extension.

 # wxAstroCapture
 ----------------
-wxAstroCapture was originally developed by Martin Burri and Carsten Arnholm, who initially made it available free of charge, then in January 2014 released it as open source to become a community maintained project on GitHub: https://github.com/wxAstro/wxAstroCapture
+wxAstroCapture was originally developed by Martin Burri and Carsten Arnholm, who initially made it available free of charge, then in January 2014 released it as open source to become a community maintained project on GitHub: https://github.com/wxAstro/wxAstroCapture.
+A forked version of this updated to compile on a Raspberry Pi 4 can be found on GitHub: https://github.com/FlareP1/wxAstroCapture.

 Disclaimer
 ----------